MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/index.md

 - Transpile TS to JS (TypeScript)
 - Run tests (Jasmine, Jest, Mocha ...)

 Then consider using Deno.
-It is a modern alternative to NodeJS by the same author and it provides all the functionality just mentioned above - without extra dependencies.
+It is a modern alternative to NodeJS by the same author and it provides all the functionality just mentioned above - without installing dependencies.
+And often without a config.

+Packages are managed using URLs in your code, which can be centralized in one if you prefer.

+Running Deno with the explicit permissions it needs can be cumbersone.
+Insteading using `npm` and `package.json` to run commands, I find that `make` and `Makefile` work well.
+At least for Linux and macOS where `make` is standard.

 ### Template project